Ste4s/Windsurf-Dvorak-workarounds/README.md

 > I've encountered the same keyboard layout issue in Windsurf myself, and have created work-around solutions for both macOS (using Hammerspoon) and Windows (using AutoHotkey).
 I'm sharing both below - skip to the one that matches your operating system.
 >
 > This is a common  issue with Electron apps and alternative keyboard layouts.
-The same issue has been in Evernote for several years.
+A similar issue has been in observed in Evernote for years (broken [italic and underline text formatting shortcuts](https://github.com/Ste4s/DvEnEnhancement)), and seems likely to remain unresolved.
 While we continue to advocate for better accessibility support in Electron apps, the solutions below provide immediate workarounds that:
 >
 > - Make paste work correctly in Windsurf (you may need to modify the hotkey if you're using a non-US keyboard layout other than Dvorak).
 > - Don't interfere with paste in other applications